 Can you believe that it’s almost Christmas?
 There is no doubt that years seem to go faster as you get older.
 It won’t be long until you’re putting up the Christmas tree with your children and cleaning up the mess made by your devilish elf-on-the-shelf.
 I really should try to find one of those this year.
-But Christmas isn’t Christmas until you attend some markets with unique gifts and mulled wine, although sometimes it can be a struggle to find the best ones.
+But Christmas isn’t Christmas until you attend some of the best Christmas markets in the UK with unique gifts and mulled wine, although sometimes it can be a struggle to find the best ones.
 With the help of Stagecoach, who offer cheap bus fares, we look to find some of the most Christmassy markets in Britain.

 Remember to wrap up warm when venturing out to some of our top picks!
 I suggest layers especially as the temperatures really do seem to have dipped in the last couple of weeks.
 You’ll be singing some of your favourite carols in no time.

 Newcastle transforms into a winter wonderland at Christmas time, with decorations travelling down the long and narrow street to create that festive feeling for the people of the city.
 The market is located at the top of Grey Street, just under Grey’s Monument where you can find wooden huts that are built and decorated specially for the Christmas period.